ctrl-exec - Installation and Operations

 Installed paths

-The installer stamps the release version from the VERSION file into the three binaries at install time.
-The source files in the distribution carry the sentinel value UNINSTALLED until the installer runs.
-After installation, ctrl-exec --version reports the version of the release that was installed.
+The tarball installer stamps the release version from the VERSION file into the binaries at install time (the source files carry the sentinel UNINSTALLED until then); ced --version then reports the installed release.
+Packages carry their version in the .deb itself.

 ctrl-exec group